Micky-Ad/Portfolio-Page-Template/README.md

 # Portfolio Page Made with React
 -----------------------------------------------------------------------
-- A single-page application portfolio page for web developer template.
+- A template of single-page application portfolio page for a web developer made with React.

 # Features for the App
 -----------------------------------------------------------------------